anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 The bottom bracket is the bearing assembly that lets the crankset rotate inside the bicycle frame.
 It supports the crank spindle, carries pedaling loads from both legs, and transfers those loads into the frame while keeping the crank aligned and spinning smoothly.
 In practice, a bottom bracket is also an interface between the crank, the frame shell, and the manufacturing tolerances of both.
 Most bottom bracket problems come from that interface: how accurately the bearings are positioned, how securely the cups are held, and whether the frame shell distorts or misaligns the bearing seats.

-The mechanical problem the bottom bracket is trying to solve is a mix of bearing alignment, shell tolerance, serviceability, and frame manufacturing tollerance.
+The mechanical problem the bottom bracket is trying to solve is a mix of bearing alignment, shell tolerance, serviceability, and frame manufacturing tolerance.
 Different bottom bracket systems have different opinions about where alignment comes from.

 | Design                         | Main alignment datum                                     |
 | ------------------------------ | -------------------------------------------------------- |